 Co-Vice President: Barb Gerarden

 2006 – Current

-- I’m recently retired from Green Bay Police Department where I served as the coordinator for our CCIT – Community Crisis Intervention Team and was a Behavioral Health Officer for the last 5 years.
+- I’m retired from Green Bay Police Department where I served as the coordinator for our CCIT – Community Crisis Intervention Team and was a Behavioral Health Officer for the last 5 years.
 I remain the NAMI CCIT Liaison as we continue our work with local law enforcement to provide training in crisis response.
 NAMI’s pillars of education, support, and advocacy are the perfect platform to help make a difference and improve the quality of life for people living with mental illness.
 I love being part of this fun and passionate organization!